PicoScope 9400 Series

 Choose from 60 math functions including:

-All PicoScope 9404-05 can calculate real, imaginary and complex Fast Fourier Transforms and inverse FFTs of input signals using a range of windowing functions.
+All PicoScope 9400 Series oscilloscopes can calculate real, imaginary and complex Fast Fourier and Inverse Fast Fourier Transforms of input signals using a range of windowing functions.
 The results can be further processed using the math functions.
-FFTs are useful for finding crosstalk and distortion problems, adjusting filter circuits, testing impulse responses of systems, and identifying and locating noise and interference sources.
+FFTs are useful for finding crosstalk and distortion problems, adjusting filter circuits, testing system impulse responses and identifying and locating noise and interference sources.

-Behind the powerful measurement and display capabilities of the 9404-05 lies a fast, efficient data histogram capability.
+Behind the powerful measurement and display capabilities of the 9400 Series lies a fast, efficient data histogram capability.
 A powerful visualization and analysis tool in its own right, the histogram is a probability graph that shows the distribution of acquired data from a source within a user-definable window.

 Histograms can be constructed on waveforms on either the vertical or horizontal axes.
 The most common use for a vertical histogram is measuring and characterizing noise and pulse parameters.
 A horizontal histogram is typically used to measure and characterize jitter.

 We supply a comprehensive programmer’s guide that details every function of the ActiveX control.
-The SDK can control the oscilloscope over the USB or the LAN port.
+The SDK can control the oscilloscope over the USB or (on four-channel models) the LAN port.